open-mmlab/mmaction2/docs/getting_started.md

         --launcher slurm --eval top_k_accuracy
     ```

-### High-level APIs for testing a video and rawframes.
+### High-level APIs for testing a video and rawframes

 Here is an example of building the model and testing a given video.